 If you’re willing to spend a couple of minutes to go the extra mile (more on the techniques in the storage section), you can triple the time asparagus keeps for.

-Another important factor in helping your asparagus last as long as possible is choosing the best bunch available in the supermarket or grocery store.
+To help your asparagus last as long as possible, choose the best bunch available in the supermarket or grocery store.

 Here’s how to pick asparagus at the store: